twolfson/jseverywhere-2013-submission/README.md

-The following is my submission for LXJS' 2013 Call for papers.
+The following is my submission for JSConfEU's 2013 Call for speakers.

 # Title
-Behavioral driven development and the future
+The Evolution of Behavioral Driven Development

+** The following are paraphrases because I forgot to save it **

 # Description
-Let's take a walk through BDD.
-This talk will cover what it is, the history and how it evolved out of TDD, what current options are, and what could be in the potential future.

-This will include some experiments and plenty of code examples to give a thorough run-through of its pedigree.

-# Why do you think people should watch this talk

-// Forgot to copy/paste before submitting.
-This is a paraphrase.

-It is important to understand the history we come from to create ideas for the future.
-We should be humbled by the shoulders of giants we stand on.
+This talk is a review of the history of BDD.
+Starting with TDD being born, how it entered the mainstream, the evolution into BDD, and the various flavors introduced.
+Also, this will include my own experimentation to add to the flavor pool.

+# Private summary